-Nature of Issue or Concern Steps for Parent and/or Guardian to Report Issue/Concern: Program Room-Related Raise the issue or concern to E.g: schedule, sleep arrangements, toilet training, indoor/outdoor program activities, feeding arrangements, etc. the program staff directly, namely the Educator or Lead Educator as appropriate; or the Program Manager.
+Nature of Issue or Concern Steps for Parent and/or Guardian to Report Issue/Concern: Program Room-Related Raise the issue or concern to E.g: schedule, sleep arrangements, toilet training, indoor/outdoor program activities, 1 0 1 feeding arrangements, etc. the Program Manager.
+General, Centre- or Operations-Related Raise the issue or concern to - E.g: child care fees, hours of operation, the Program Manager. staffing, waiting lists, menus, etc. Staff or Agency Related Raise the issue or concern to - the individual directly or - the Program Manager.
+All issues or concerns about the conduct of staff that puts a child's health, safety and well-being at risk should be reported to the supervisor as soon as parents/guardians become aware of the situation.

-C Daisa tha isana an asanaan ta

-General, Centre- or Operations-Related Raise the issue or concern to

-E.g. child care fees, hours of operation, - the Program Manager.

-staffing, waiting lists, menus, etc.

-Staff or Agency Related Raise the issue or concern to

-- the individual directly

-or

-- the Program Manager.

-the 110gram manager.

-All issues or concerns about the conduct of staff

-that puts a child's health, safety and well-being

-at risk should be reported to the supervisor as

-soon as parents/guardians become aware of the

-situation.

-Student / Volunteer-Related Raise the issue or concern to

-- the staff responsible for supervising the

-volunteer or student

-or

-- the Program Manager.

-All issues or concerns about the conduct of

-students and/or volunteers that puts a child's

-health, safety and well-being at risk should be

-reported to the Program Manager as soon as

-parents/guardians become aware of the

-situation.
+Student / Volunteer-Related Raise the issue or concern to the staff responsible for supervising the volunteer or student or the Program Manager.
+All issues or concerns about the conduct of students and/or volunteers that puts a child's health, safety and well-being at risk should be reported to the Program Manager as soon as parents/guardians become aware of the situation.